Lucasus/TrendsTracker/README.md

 TrendsTracker
 =============

 Online tool for tracking and analyzing technology trends.

-The project is still in early development phase.
+This project helps me to learn new technologies.
+The project is still in early development phase, application doesn't do very much (simple CRUD for now).

 #### Tools, technologies: ####

 Server side:
   * ASP.NET MVC + Web API,
-  * SQL Server ,
+  * MS SQL Server,
   * Entity Framework.

 Client side: